Search FAQs

 -

-If a family accepts a first-round offer, and later receives an offer from a school where the student is waitlisted, the family can accept the waitlist offer.
-This will automatically decline the first-round offer they accepted.
-If the family does not prefer the seat in the waitlisted program, they will decline the waitlist offer and keep the first-round offer they previously accepted.
+If a family accepts an initial-round offer, and later receives an offer from a school where the student is waitlisted, the family can accept the waitlist offer.
+This will automatically decline the initial-round offer they accepted.
+If the family does not prefer the seat in the waitlisted program, they will decline the waitlist offer and keep the initial-round offer they previously accepted.

 -